raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 Resurrection raises any creature dead for no more than 20 years per level of Intensity.
 The creature is not only given life, but restored to full strength and healed from injury, even restoring lost limbs.
 Little of the actual creature needs to remain for the spell to still be effective.
 For example, Resurrection could be used to bring a being back from the dead after 145 years, even if possesCanto nothing more than a finger bone, assuming the spell is cast at 8 Intensity.
 The raised individual requires no period of rest and is fully functional immediately.
 The spell has no effect on a creature that died of natural causes at the end of its allotted lifespan.

-If the subject's Alignment was anything other than evil, they can resist the spell with an Opposed Força de Vontade roll and, if successful, negate the effects.
+If the subject's Alinhamento was anything other than evil, they can resist the spell with an Opposed Força de Vontade roll and, if successful, negate the effects.
 This is because the soul or spirit of the deceased is rarely willing to return to the living once it has reached its eternal reward.
 However, the Games Master may decide to waive the roll if the recipient has unfinished business, cannot be separated from their true love, or has some other heroic reason to live.
 In the case of evil souls, who would gladly return instead of suffering eternal damnation, it isn't the deceased's Força de Vontade that's resisting, but that of the demon, devil, and so forth, placed in charge of their punishment, their tormentor.
 In this case, the caster must overcome the tormentor's Força de Vontade.
 If this is unknown, assume it is at least 20 points higher than that of the deceased to represent that the stronger the soul's will, the more powerful the being placed in charge of his or her damnation.
 If the caster succeeds, the subject has been successfully resurrected, while a failed roll results in the victim being either unwilling or unable to return.

 Resurrection is very draining, Aging the cleric 3% of their typical lifespan (3 years in the case of a human caster).
 See the rules for [Aging](0007_Game_System.md?id=aging).